• Skip to main content

 Color equals flavor.

-That deep brown crust?
-Non-negotiable.
+That deep brown crust is non-negotiable.

 Fall-apart oven pot roast in a Dutch oven with rich broth, carrots, and onions